geezee/smatch/README.md

 ### A Note on Cargo Test

 Ideally the tests would be run with `cargo test`.
-Sadly this requires giving names to the 90+ tests and examples in `test.sh` which is a silly thing to spend time on.
+Sadly this requires giving names to the 120+ tests and examples in `test.sh` which is a silly thing to spend time on.

 ## Syntax of Patterns

 For more examples look in `test.sh`.

+**The smatch pattern syntax can be described in itself!**

+Have a look at `smatch-syntax.lisp` to see how smatch patterns look within themselves.
+This file is useful in tests.
+The last two tests that `./test.sh` runs are:

+1. It checks that `smatch-syntax.lisp` pattern matches with `smatch-syntax.lisp`
+2. It gathers all the patterns in `./test.sh` and checks that `smatch-syntax.lisp` matches all of them

 ### Wildcard